 Step 2: Make the Shumai Filling

-This process is basically the same as making a meatball with one extra step which is chopping of the shrimp.
+This process is basically the same as making a meatball with one extra step which is chopping up the shrimp.

 - Start off by chopping the shrimp into coarse pieces using a sharp knife.
 Don't worry about being so exact.
 For convenience, you can also use a food processor.
 Just remember not to grind it into a paste.